New versions of Frobenius and integral closure of ideals: Adjusted ideal closures in semigroup rings

-It is known that the Hilbert-Kunz multiplicity of finite length ideals in a semigroup ring can be computed as the volume of a finite union of rational polytopes.
+It is known that the Hilbert-Kunz multiplicity of finite colength ideals in a semigroup ring can be computed as the volume of a finite union of rational polytopes due to work of Watanabe \cite{Watanabe} and Eto \cite{eto}.
 The following result proves that the same holds for the joint Hilbert-Kunz multiplicity.